paololais/ERL_assignment1/README.md

 1. Rotate 360° to detect all ArUco markers in the environment.
 2. Keep track of the IDs and angular positions of the markers.
 3. Move toward the marker with the **lowest ID**.
-4. Center the marker in the camera image, annotate it, and publish the result.
+4. Center the marker in the camera image, annotate it and publish the result.
 5. Repeat the behavior for all remaining markers in **ascending ID order**.

 The package was originally tested using **ROS2 Humble** on **Ubuntu 22.04**, but it can be easily adapted to other ROS2 distributions.

 ---

-## World
+### World
 The file `aruco_world.sdf` defines an environment containing **five ArUco markers**.

 ### Marker Generation